 Mabl gives you a couple of ways to log into your application right away, whether you'd like to add your credentials and have mabl login automatically or if you'd like to record a manual login flow yourself.

-mabl has the ability to login automatically to many applications, given that all you need to login are a username and password.
+Mabl has the ability to log into many applications automatically, given that all you need to login are a username and password.

-To get started, simply add the credentials you'd like to use to mabl.
-You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the lefthand navigation.
+To get started, add the credentials you'd like to use to mabl.
+You can add your credentials from the "Credentials" tab in the "Configurations" page, accessible from the left-hand navigation.

 Once your credentials are added, start creating your test.
-It's important to select the credentials you want to use at the bottom of the form, as well as turning auto login on.
-Be sure that you're starting from a logged out state where you don't have any cookies.
-Since mabl executes in the cloud and not locally, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.
+It's important to select the credentials you want to use at the bottom of the form, as well as turning auto-login on.
+Be sure that you're starting from a logged out state.
+Since mabl executes in the cloud, this is the best way to make sure you're recording in the same state that mabl sees your app during testing.

 For the URL, you'll want to start on a page that has, at the very least, a login link.
 When mabl tests your app with an auto-login flow, it will automatically look for this link and navigate to it.
 If the link isn't present, mabl won't be able to log in at all.
 All you need to do now is click the "create test" button at the bottom.

 Now that you're at the page with the link, you're going to have to turn off recording in the trainer.
 Since mabl will log in automatically, you won't want to record another set of login steps.
 If you do wish to manually record these steps, skip down to the "Recording a manual login flow" section below.
 Now that recording is turned off, log into your app as you normally would.
 As soon as you're logged in fully, turn recording back on.

 You're now ready to start training your test as you normally would.
 Be sure that recording is enabled and steps are now being logged in the trainer window.